-Exploring a massive 10 foot, 6 inch drain, from within another massive drain was mind trip.
+Exploring a massive 12 foot drain, from within another massive drain requires knowledge, planning, physical fitness and wit.
 Such a treacherous adventure should not be carried out by a casual urban explorer, the ill prepared or weak hands.
 When this drain was discovered, research seemed to point that this tunnel was draining what was once known as “Jenkins Run”.
-An ancient stream that was buried & covered over well over a century ago and is the largest stream outfall in the Bowels of Jonesy system.
+An ancient stream that was buried & covered over well over a century ago and is the largest stream outfall in the Jonesy system.
 Every time this tunnel was passed, a strong curiosity beckoned for its penetration.
 What lies inside was an unknown, granted its overall large size, one could only assume it was the beginning of a large storm sewer network.
 If subsequent research was on point, it seemed that sizable chambers may lay within.
-Years later, infiltration was undertaken and the curiosity laced with patience paid off.
+Years later, infiltration was undertaken and the curiosity laced with patience & preparation paid off.

 - In Hoffman street to Home wood avenue 4 feet in diameter